 Pet owners know the fun, spontaneity, and joy animals bring to our lives: an excited pup spinning in circles whenever he hears your car, a cat whose happy purr vibrates when you pet her, guinea pigs who squeak hello – the list goes on.

-According to the Insurance Information Institute, about 90.5 million U.S. households have at least one pet.
+According to the World Animal Foundation, about 86.9 million U.S. households have at least one pet.
 And in one survey, 74 percent of the respondents credited pet ownership with improving their mental health.
 So let’s dig into the science behind pet therapy, with a little help from Parma Animal Shelter.

 Proof that pets positively impact our lives and health